EmailThis/ansible-rails/README.md

 While this is meant to work out of the box, you can tweak the files in the `roles` directory in order to satisfy your project-specific requirements.

+> **Shameless plug:** If you're looking for a simple bookmarking tool, try [EmailThis.me](https://www.emailthis.me) - a simpler alternative to Pocket that helps you *save ad-free articles and web pages to your email inbox*.

 ---

 ### What does this do?